leaty/thug-pro-scripting/README.md

 Eww, ~~Power~~Rotten~~Shell~~Hell.
 I agree.
 Actually, I hate Microsoft\**wildcard*.

 If you get roq.exe and PreTool.exe running on Linux through wine (probably extremely likely), for the love of god, just rewrite my ~~Power~~Rotten~~Shell~~Hell scripts or I won't sleep at night.

+## Credit
+PreTool.exe by Robert Archibald roq.exe by... *sigh, I'm not sure?*